Cookbook

 self.turns = []

-def add_turn_assistant(self, content):
+def add_user(self, content):

 self.turns.append({"role": "assistant", "content": [{"type": "text", "text": content}]})

-def get_turns(self):
+def get_messages(self):

 result = []

-for turn in reversed(self.turns):
+for i, turn in enumerate(self.turns):

 result.append(